Nana-Kusa/crossai-context-macro/docs/usage.md

 ## 🧠 Gemini (2.5 Flash)

 * **Memory is enabled by default for signed-in users**, and Gemini 2.5 Flash has explicitly confirmed that it memorizes the Denbun Macro structure.
-* Despite this, **pasting the macro at the start of each new thread is still recommended** to ensure consistent interpretation.
 * **Step 1:** Paste the macro
 * **Step 2:** Prompt: “Please read and continue this macro”